Local and global well-posedness of 2d periodic multiplicative stochastic NLS: Abstract

 \section{Abstract}

-We study Strichartz estimates with very rough potentials, the spatial white noise on the 2- and 3-dimensional torus being of particular interest.
-Applications include solving the multiplicative stochastic NLS in lower regularity settings than previously possible.
+We use Strichartz estimates with rough potentials like the spatial white noise on the 2 \ dimensional torus to prove global well-posedness of the multiplicative stochastic NLS with general integer powers in both the energy and strong regime together with controls over the growth of the norms of the solutions.